 This article has links to products and services we love, which we may make commission from.

-This guide will detail everything you need to know about Cuban currency, answer whether you can use your credit card in Cuba and discuss the rumoured USD tax AND exchange fee!
+This guide will detail everything you need to know about Cuban currency, whether you can use your credit card in Cuba, and what money to take.

 Want to share your currency in Cuba experience?
 Please leave a comment at the end of this guide or contact us.